Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

-- Group A - low risk, less symptoms - Any short-acting bronchodilator may be used as necessary.
+- Group A - low risk, fewer symptoms - Any short-acting bronchodilator may be used as necessary.

 - Group B - low risk, more symptoms - Long-acting bronchodilators, either anticholinergic (antimuscarinic) or beta-adrenergic agonist.

-- Group C - high risk, less symptoms - Inhaled corticosteroids and long-acting anticholinergic (antimuscarinic) alone or long-acting beta-adrenergic agonists, pulmonary rehabilitation.
+- Group C - high risk, fewer symptoms - Inhaled corticosteroids and long-acting anticholinergic (antimuscarinic) alone or long-acting beta-adrenergic agonists, pulmonary rehabilitation.

 - Group D - high risk, more symptoms - Multiple drug therapy and individual management are required, including inhaled corticosteroids and other drugs, long-term oxygen therapy, and pulmonary rehabilitation.
 Surgical options are considered.

 Stopping smoking is the first and most important step in treating COPD and slowing its progression.
 Quitting smoking decreases symptoms of breathlessness and cough, as well as the risk for heart disease, likely due to decreased inflammation.